How to Set Up and Troubleshoot Cisco ASA Firewalls for the CCIE Security Lab

 • Use object groups to simplify ACL management and improve scalability.

-• Use the “least privilege” principle to only permit traffic that is absolutely necessary.
+• Apply the “least privilege” principle to only permit traffic that is absolutely necessary.

 • Regularly review and update policies based on evolving security threats.